Absolutely maximally entangled pure states of multipartite quantum systems: Setting the stage

 Consider another such a square, this time written with Greek letters, and place both of them one after another, so that each cell of the square contains now two letters from different alphabets.
 If all $d^2$ pairs of two letters are different, the Latin squares are called {\em orthogonal} and the entire pattern has the natural name {\em Graeco-Latin square} -- see Fig.~\ref{tab:ame_4_4}.

-More formally, a Graeco-Latin square of order $d$, also called {\em orthogonal Latin squares} and written as OLS(d), consists of $d^2$ pairs of symbols, formed out of $d$ Greek letters and $d$ Latin letters, such that \begin{enumerate}[label=(\Alph*)] \item all $d^2$ pairs of symbols in the square are different, \item each row of the square contains all $d$ Greek and $d$ Latin letters, which do not repeat, and \item the same condition holds for each column of the square. \end{enumerate} These designs were studied by Euler, who showed that they do not exist for $d=2$ and constructed them for small dimensions.
-His method works for $d>2$ prime or power of prime.
-The first notable exception is $d=2\times 3=6$, for which Euler conjectured in 1779 that OLS(6) do not exist, but a formal proof of this fact was provided only in 1900 by Tarry \cite{Ta01}.
+More formally, a Graeco-Latin square of order $d$, also called {\em orthogonal Latin squares} and written as OLS$(d)$, consists of $d^2$ pairs, consists of $d^2$ pairs of symbols, formed out of $d$ Greek letters and $d$ Latin letters, such that \begin{enumerate}[label=(\Alph*)] \item all $d^2$ pairs of symbols in the square are different, \item each row of the square contains all $d$ Greek and $d$ Latin letters, which do not repeat, and \item the same condition holds for each column of the square. \end{enumerate} {To introduce a notation we will use later on: let $ K $ and $ L $ be two Latin squares of order $ d $, with entries $ K_{ij} $ and $ L_{ij} $, $0 \leq i,j \leq d-1$.
+They are orthogonal Latin squares if their cell-wise superposition $ (K_{ij},L_{ij})$ has no repetition for all $0\leq i,j\leq d-1$.
+Hence they are a permutation of all possible $d^2$ pairs $(i,j)$. }

-In 1959 OLS were found for $d=22$ and later for $d=14$ and $d=10$ \cite{BS59,BS60}, and since then it is known \cite{CD01} that OLS exist in any dimension $d>2$, except $d=6$.
+These designs were studied by Euler, who conjectured that they exist for all $d\neq 2 \mod{4}$.
+The nonexistence of OLS(2) is easy to see, and the first notable exception is $d=2+4=6$, and a formal proof that OLS(6) does not exist was provided only in 1900 by Tarry \cite{Ta01}.
+In 1959 OLS were found for $d=22$ and later for $d=14$ and $d=10$ \cite{BS59,BS60}, and since then it is known \cite{CD01,Pa59} that OLS exist in any dimension $d>2$, except $d=6$.

 Going back to quantum states, the generalized GHZ state $\sum_{j=0}^{d-1} \ket{jjjj}/\sqrt{d}$ is 1-uniform, but it fails to be 2-uniform and hence is not an AME state.
 The first surprise is that AME$(4,2)$ states do not exist, namely no four qubit state is 2-uniform \cite{Higuchi_2000_twoCouples}, equivalently in the group $U(4)$ there are no 2-unitary matrices of order four -- see Fig. \ref{fig:P9epgt}a.
-This fact can be compared to {\em frustration} in spin systems \cite{FFMPP10}, as for four-qubit system three conditions visualized in Fig.~\ref{fig:4party} cannot be simultaneously fulfilled.
+This fact can be compared to {\em frustration} in spin systems \cite{FFMPP10}, as in the four-qubit case, the conditions that the three two-party reduced density matrices $\rho_{AB},\, \rho_{AC}$ and $\rho_{BC}$, illustrated in Fig.~\ref{fig:4party}, each be maximally mixed ({\it i.e.}, equal to $\one/d^2$) cannot all be fulfilled at once.